WebexCC-SA/LAB-2308/docs/task1.md

 ## **Create Salesforce Trial Account**
 - Navigate to Salesforce Developer portal:  <a href="https://www.salesforce.com/products/free-trial/developer" target="_blank">https://www.salesforce.com/products/free-trial/developer/</a> and log in and create an account

+!!! note
+	Trial account only expires if its not logged in alteast once in 45 days.

 ## **Section 1 - Configure Call Center**